JWKelly29/tictactoe_in_python/README.md

 - In the terminal, install nosetests by entering the command `pip install nose`.

 - In the terminal, enter the command `nosetests`.

+#Possible future additions

+- Adding the option to play a computer opponent.

+- Use a minmax algorithm to make the computer opponent unbeatable.

+- Adding mocks and stubs to tests.

+- Adding integration tests.